-- The staff made effective use of clinical supervision and staff meetings to ensure the practice worked collaboratively with other agencies to improve the service of people in the community. - All the patients who completed CQC comment cards, and those we spoke with during our inspection demonstrated that the staff had a supportive attitude.
+- Information from NHS England and the clinical commissioning group (CCG) indicated that the practice had a good track record for maintaining patient safety. - The staff made effective use of clinical supervision and staff meetings to ensure the practice worked collaboratively with other agencies to improve the service of people in the community.

-- The practice had an effective complaints policy and responded appropriately to complaints about the practice. - The leadership team were effective and had a vision and purpose for the practice.
+- All the patients who completed CQC comment cards and those we spoke with during our inspection told us that the staff demonstrated a supportive attitude and respect. - The practice had an effective complaints policy and responded appropriately to complaints about the practice. - The leadership team were effective and had a vision and purpose for the practice.
 There were systems in place to drive continuous improvement. - There were good infection control processes and the practice was visibly clean and well kept.